YasminZhang/Dream-to-Control-for-Online-Decision-Transformer/README.md

 It has two versions

-1. "main.py" uses datasets from D4RL
+1. "main.py" uses datasets from D4RL (This is the DODT)
 2. "new_main_online.py" has no dataset uses, and ONLY use data trajectories from Dreamer model.